Flit (computer networking): Characteristics and metrics of a network

 Every network has a width w, and a transmission rate f, which decide the bandwidth of a network as b = w*f.
 The amount of data transferred in a single cycle is called a physical unit or phit.
 As is observable, the width of a network is also equal to the phit size.
 Hence the bandwidth of the network can also be defined in terms of phit/sec.
 Each message to be transferred can be broken down into smaller chunks of fixed length entities called packets.
 Packets may in turn be broken down into message flow control units or flits.

 The need for flits

-It is important to note that flits represent logical units of information, while phits represent the physical domain, that is, phits represent the number of bits that can be transferred in parallel in a single cycle.
+Flits represent logical units of information, while phits represent the physical domain, that is, phits represent the number of bits that can be transferred in parallel in a single cycle.
 Consider the Cray T3D.
 It has an interconnection network which uses flit level message flow control wherein each flit is composed of eight 16-bit phits.
 That means its flit size is 128bits and phit size is 16bits.
 Also consider the IBM SP2 switch.
 It also uses the flit level message flow control, but its flit size is equal to its phit size, which is set to 8 bits.